-1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital?

-a.
-Does your hospital have a CB strategic plan?
+- 1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital? - a.
+Is Community Benefits planning part of your hospital's strategic plan?